chew-in/computational_physics/RNG/RNG.md

 How the histogram works.
-Can make fancy plots for the distribution - q-q plot, chi-square distribution, sigma testing, with brief justification, 3D plots (random angle, and find the angle that display the bad structure)
+Can make fancy plots for the distribution - chi-square distribution, triplet, 3D plots (random angle, and find the angle that display the bad structure)